 Vulnerable people find safe sanctuary at the Saskatoon Friendship Inn, a community centre that evolved from a soup kitchen.
 The Inn has created a welcoming environment by committing to being responsive and compassionate, and to fostering a sense of belonging among children, youth and adults who experience poverty, with a no-questions-asked policy.
-At the Inn, people access breakfast, lunch, a family worker, as well as information on topics ranging from health to the law.
-We offer programs such as a weekly cribbage tournament, tutoring for kids, and parenting classes.
+At the Inn, people access breakfast and lunch as well as our on site social worker.

 Those seeking meals and other services at the Inn include: individuals and families struggling to survive on a fixed income, people experiencing addictions and mental health issues, single mothers and fathers, senior citizens and new immigrants.
 The Friendship Inn serves between 200-350 meals each day at breakfast; and between 400 and 700 meals for lunch.

-The Friendship Inn is open to the public from 8:00 am to 2:00 pm, everyday.
-Breakfast is served at 8:00 am to 9:00 am and lunch is served from 11:45 am to 1:15 pm.
+The Friendship Inn serves breakfast from 8:00 am to 9:30 am and lunch is served from 11:30 am to 1:30 pm.
 All meals are offered free of charge, with no questions asked.